dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 Twitter is a powerful tool that enables users to communicate with others and also empowers data scientists with large quantities of data they can use.
 Communications on twitter are live and dynamic, changing every second.
 They are also short, limited to 140 characters.
 The analysis of such short, fast-moving data can reveal how people communicate on a particular subject.

+For example, by mining Twitter search data one can explore trends of stock prices against sentiments or specific words.
+One can also explore what makes a popular tweet, an excersize that can lead to efficient social media marketing.
+One can also compare tweets for different search terms, such as for different companies, and identfy what makes people excited about them or what their more prominent complaints are.

 For this analysis, I have chosen to gather recent English-language tweets containing the word 'microsoft'.
 This allows me to explore how people regard the microsoft brand, as well as how they treat any news articles referring to microsoft.
-In practice, this methodology can be employed to any other broadly tweeted topic, including politics and popular culture.

-The ultimate goal of any analysis is to be able to predict some quantity of interest.
-For my purposes, I wished to examine if I could predict how users would tweet about the specified subject based on information publicly available from Twitter.
+The end goal of my study was to attempt to **predict how users would tweet about the specified subject** based on user information publicly available for Twitter accounts.

 ## Experiment Setup